 In 1905, Einstein published four physics papers.
 One was his Special and General Theory of Relativity, and another paper contained his famous energy-mass equivalence equation E = mc2.

-The first IQ test for grown-ups, the Army Alpha, was invented in the United States of America in 1917.
+The first IQ test for adults, the Army Alpha, was developed in the United States in 1917.
 By this time, Einstein was already 39 years old and living in Europe.
 He was a globally acclaimed researcher.

 Given his stature, I don’t think he would have taken an IQ test between 1917 and 1955. ( He died in 1955.)